avdol0521/live-breh/content/h4k2liv3/Task files/kali common commands and stuff.md

 	- `ls -lah`
 		- lists all files with [[kali file perms and stuff]] listed out including hidden files
 		- the `-h` switch shows human readable sizes instead of bytes
+	- ls -i
 - `mkdir`
 	- `mkdir -p path`
 		- `-p` makes parents directories as well if they dont exist
+	- mkdir -p /dirname{1..9}
 - `cp`
 	- `cp -r /source /destination`
 		- `-r` lets you copy subdirectories and stuff as well
 - `find`
 	- `find /path -name "filename"`
 	- theres other switches as well. like -type as well
+	- -iname ignores case sensitivity
+- find
+	- finds shit from a db of saved paths
+	- needs the database to be updated to find new stuff
+		- do updatedb to update the database
 - `grep`
 	- `grep -r "text" /path`
 		- `-r` searches through subdirectories